justindstein/sql-minifier/README.md

-# 🐚 SQL Minifier — Bash/Perl One-Liner for Compact SQL
+# 🐚 SQL Minify — Bash/Perl One-Liner for Compact SQL

-A blazing-fast, dependency-free SQL minifier for the command line.
+A blazing-fast, dependency-free SQL minify for the command line.
 Removes comments and collapses whitespace so your SQL is ready for logs, APIs, or inline embedding.

 ---